CORRELATIONS

 • 0 known as zero (no) correlation

-• The strength of the correlation (i.e. the degree of the relationship) increases as a calculated correlation coefficient moves away from zero and becomes closer to either +1 or -1.
+• The strength of the correlation (i.e., the degree of the relationship) increases as the correlation coefficient moves away from zero toward either +1 or -1.
 Correlation coefficients

 • Instead of drawing a scattergram, a correlation can be expressed numerically as a coefficient,

-• When working with ordinal data, the correlation coefficient to use is Spearman’s rho
+• When working with ordinal data, the appropriate correlation coefficient is Spearman’s rho.

 • When working with interval data, the correlation coefficient is Pearson’s r.